jennndol/jennndol.github.io/_posts/2020-05-20-coding-is-easy-making-code-maintainable-isnt-and-isnt-hard-as-what-you-think.markdown

 If you’ve written Javascript before, you’ll be used to console.log, the built-in method of logging output.
 But, it’s just suitable to be used in your development phase of your project.
 When the project is released in production you can use logger library such as winston, pino, etc.

 ## Review code
 The coding you write works as expected?
-It’s okay code review is to make sure that your code is readable, fix the wrong logic if it does exist, and to make your coding style is similar with your team.
+It’s okay code review is to make sure that your code is readable, fix the wrong logic if it does exist, and to make your coding style similar with your team.